Grover search revisited; application to image pattern matching: Introduction

-In this paper, we propose a coherent method for realizing the practical Grover algorithm for pattern matching or search problems, which circumvents the above-mentioned two issues.
+In this paper, we propose a coherent method for realizing the Grover algorithm for search or pattern matching problems, which circumvents the above-mentioned two issues.
 As for the first issue, we employ the method of {\it approximate amplitude encoding (AAE)} that uses a constant-depth parameterized quantum circuit (PQC) for the data loading onto a quantum state \cite{Nakaji2021-as}; in our case, we use AAE to prepare both the database state and the query state.
-Secondly, we introduce an amplitude amplification framework such that the operators in the algorithm can be implemented without using the oracle, or in other words without knowing the index of query state (i.e., the answer).
-The key of our algorithm is to use the easily-implementable inversion-test circuit to realize projection of the database state onto a subspace of states that have overlap with the query state; the significant amplitude of components of the projected state can be then amplified by the operator that does not contain the answer index.
+Secondly, we formulate the amplitude amplification process such that the operators in the algorithm can be implemented without using the oracle, or in other words without knowing the index of query state (i.e., the answer).
+The key of our algorithm is to use the so-called inversion-test technique to realize projection of the database state onto a subspace of states that have overlap with the query state; the amplitude of components of the projected state can be then amplified by the operator that does not contain the answer index.
 This framework may also be applicable to recently proposed shallow Grover algorithms \cite{Liu2021-fk,Brianski2021-vd}, which make the diffusion operator shallower and thus preferable in noisy intermediate-scale quantum (NISQ) \cite{preskill2018quantum} devices.
 Of course, it is also beneficial for future fault-tolerant quantum computers (FTQC).